IMQS/augmented/Documentation/WhatWeTried.md

 Many compilation and setup issues were encountered.
 Both with missing dependencies and the porting to AndroidStudio.

 ARToolkit was scraped and OpenCV/Aruco used instead.

-ARToolkit appears to be well maintained.
-It should definitely be reconsidered but the general consensus was that OpenCV/Aruco would be much better.
-The best, given enough time, is to write it ourselves.
+##Prototyping environment
+The purpose of developing a Prototyping environment was to minimize iteration time when developing and testing the AR algorithms.

+The Recording tool (on branch `sensor_tracking`) forms an integral part of this process.

+Prototyping of algorithms is best done in cpp ,using cpp OpenCV, on a PC using a dedicated camera (eg webcam in laptop).

 ##Recording tool
-An Android application for recording Video and simultaneous sensor data is on the sensor_tracking branch.
+An Android application for recording Video and simultaneous sensor data is on the `sensor_tracking` branch.

 The video records at 30fps.
 The media recorder is set to 60fps but will default to the highest possible frame rate.
 When using the live feed, from a camera view for example, you will only get up to approximately 16fps.